Private Hierarchical Clustering and Efficient Approximation: Main Construction

 \item {\bf Record merging:} Finally, $\Pone, \Ptwo$ record in $\Delta '$ that the new cluster $C$ is formed by merging $C_i$ and~$C_j$.

 \end{itemize}

-In an output phase, sub-protocol $\hcluster.\filter$ simply processes the final joint state $\{I, \Delta\}$ to compute the output merging history and metadata for all safe (target) clusters.
+In an output phase, sub-protocol $\hcluster.\filter$ processes the final state $\{I, \Delta\}$ to compute the merging history and metadata for all safe (target) clusters.
+As Figure~\ref{fig:flow} indicates, conceptually the output can be considered to be computed in two phases: During clustering, the indices of merged clusters learned after each clustering round collectively encode information about the dendrogram $T^*$ and the sizes of the $t$ target clusters.
+The output phase solely computes the representative values of these clusters.
+This view is accurate enough to ease presentation but, as we discuss later, the exact details involve processing of carefully recorded data, after each one of the $n-t$ cluster-merging rounds executed during the clustering phase.

-We stress that our protocol skeleton is purposely devised, as above, not merely to achieve strong privacy protection, but equally to allow for increased efficiency.
-The split-state secure data representation along with the carefully crafted modular design, are vital features for effectively adopting the design framework of mixed protocols: By securely splitting the joint state $\{I, \Delta\}$ into individual states $\{L, R\}$, $B$, we can securely implement all protocol components that involve (distance or metadata) computations over points using Paillier-based AHE, with the sole exception of the two protocol components that involve using the $\mathsf{max}$ (or $\mathsf{min}$) operator, for which we can optimally use Yao's GC.
-Conveniently, all protocol components required by the setup phase to form the joint state $\{I, \Delta\}$, namely to construct, shuffle and split $\{I, \Delta\}$ into $\{L, R\}$, $B$, can also be securely implemented by solely relying on the homomorphic property of AHE-encrypted exchanged data.
-We next provide more details on how each protocol component is implemented.
+A main consideration when devising our protocol was to improve efficiency via a modular design, where separate parts can be securely achieved via different techniques.
+By securely splitting the joint state $\{I, \Delta\}$ into $\{L, R\}$, $B$, we can implement all protocol components that involve (distance or metadata) computations over points using Paillier-based AHE, except when computing $\mathsf{max}$ (or $\mathsf{min}$), for which we rely on GC.
+Conveniently, all protocol components required by the setup phase to form the joint state $\{I, \Delta\}$, namely to construct, shuffle and split $\{I, \Delta\}$ into $\{L, R\}$, $B$, can be securely implemented by relying on homomorphic encryption.